 Students may also need help with emotional issues that sometimes arise as a consequence of difficulties in school.
 Mental health specialists can help students cope with their struggles.

 What are the rights of a person with dyslexia?

 The Individuals with Disabilities Education Act 2004 (IDEA), Section 504 of the Rehabilitation Act of 1973, and the Americans with Disabilities Act (ADA) define the rights of students with dyslexia and other specific learning disabilities.
 These individuals are legally entitled to special services to help them overcome and accommodate their learning problems.
 Such services include educational programs designed to meet the needs of these students.
 The Acts also protect people with dyslexia against unfair and illegal discrimination.

 Are you interested in reading more?
 Here is a helpful handbook for parents.
 CLICK HERE

-Here are two websites and tutors if you would like to have an evaluation for your child or need tutoring services
+Here is a website and tutor if you would like to have an evaluation for your child or need additional services.

 Rita Cevasco (rootedinlaguage.com) is located in Mason, Ohio.
 Please let her know I referred you as she likes to know this information.
 I know her personally and she has helped many homeschool families in the 25+ year she has had her practice.